 If you love to see big stars having a horrible evening, you have to go to Brest.
-It doesn't matter if your name is Neymar, Cesc Fabregas or Kylian Mbappé: no one enjoys the storm and rain at the breton coast.
-We can't wait for Messi's visit.
+It doesn't matter if your name is Neymar, Cesc Fabregas or Kylian Mbappé: no one enjoys the storm and rain on the Breton coast.

 Stade Brestois, proud club of the far west

-Stade Brestois 29 is not a club that can boast on a very rich history.
-Les Pirates haven't even played 15 years on the French top level, and after filing for bankruptcy in 1991 they played non-league football for years.
-But still, this is the club where elegant players like David Ginola and Franck Ribéry gave their careers a kick start.
+Stade Brestois 29 is not a club that can boast about a very rich history.
+Les Pirates haven't even played in France's top flight for longer than 15 years.
+The club even played non-league football for a long time after filing for bankruptcy in 1991.
+However, this is the club where elegant players like David Ginola and Franck Ribéry started their careers.

 Stade Francis-Le Blé, cold and wet

 Brest is the most western point of Brittany, and therefore also of France.
-Ligue 1 teams don't really like to come here, because for French standard, it's often quite chilly, wet and windy.
-Because of the high altitude and the open structure of the Stade Francis-Le Blé, the weather has a free rein at home games of Brest.
-A while ago, the stars of PSG decided to do their warming-up in the catacombs of the stadium, because they really didn't like it outside.
+Ligue 1 teams don't really like to come here, because, for French standard, it's often quite chilly, wet and windy.
+Because of the high altitude and the open structure of the Stade Francis-Le Blé, the weather has free rein at home games of Brest.
+A while ago, the stars of PSG decided to do their warming-up in the catacombs of the stadium, because they couldn't stand the outside.

-With just 15.000 places, Stade Francis-Le Blé is one of the smallest stadiums in Ligue, but it truly has a unique character, because of the four totally different stands.
-A giant main stand, a beautiful side stand oppose it and two smaller stands behind the goals, one of them uncovered.
-As an away fan, with a little bit of bad luck you'll spend 90 minutes in the storm.
+With just 15,000 places, Stade Francis-Le Blé is one of the smallest stadiums in the league, but it truly has a unique character because of the four completely different stands.
+A giant main stand, a beautiful stand on the opposite side and two smaller stands behind the goals, one of them uncovered.
+With a little bit of bad luck, the away fans will spend 90 minutes in pouring rain and storm.

 Le Penalty

-Behind the Tribune Quimper, home to the fanatic fans of Brest, you'll find at the Rue Quimper bar Le Penalty, which obviously is known for its link with the football club.
-Inside the bar there's a lot of picture from the history of Stade Brestois, and from the terrace you have a good view of the stadium across the street.
+Behind the Tribune Quimper, home to the fanatic fans of Brest, you'll find bar Le Penalty on the Rue Quimper, which is known for its connection with the football club.
+Inside the bar, there are a lot of pictures from the history of Stade Brestois.
+From the patio, you have a good view of the stadium across the street.

 'Not the most beautiful, nor the ugliest city of the world'

-It's a quote of one of the most famous born kids of the city.
+It's a quote by perhaps the most famous child that was born in the city.
 "Brest is not the most beautiful, nor the ugliest city of the world".
 Brest was, like more French harbour cities, very important for the Germans in World War II.
-It led to structural bombings from the allies, and the old Brest disappeared almost entirely.
+It was completely bombed by the Allies and the old Brest disappeared almost entirely.

-By the way, that quote is from the Argentine top striker Gonzalo Higuaín, remarkably enough born in Brest, where his father was a football player back then.
-He was born in the hospital at the corner of Avenue Foch, a giant gray building: exemplary for the city.
+By the way, that quote is from the Argentinian top striker Gonzalo Higuaín, remarkably enough born in Brest, where his father was a football player at the time.
+He was born in the hospital at the corner of Avenue Foch, a giant grey building: exemplary for the city.

 Place de la Liberté

-Near the hospital you'll find the Place de la Liberté, a post-war square and the absolute center of the city.
+Near the hospital, you'll find the Place de la Liberté, a post-war square and the absolute center of the city.
 Stade Brestois hasn't won many prizes, but if they do win one, they'll celebrate it here.
-In 2019 the square became full for the last time, when Brest managed to promote to Ligue 1.
-In the Rue Jean Jaurès, directly right of the town hall, you'll find a fan store as well.
+In 2019 the square became full for the last time when Brest managed to promote to Ligue 1.
+On the Rue Jean Jaurès, directly right of the town hall, you'll find a fan store as well.

 Stade Menez Paul

-The formation of Stade Brestois in the 50s can be linked back to the catholic church.
+The foundation of Stade Brestois in the 1950s can be linked back to the catholic church.
 There were several smaller, catholic clubs in town, but the biggest football club of all was a secular one, AS Brest.
 To compete with them, the catholic clubs decided to team up and form Stade Brestois.
-Fair to say they succeeded, because where Stade Brestois plays in Ligue 1, AS Brest plays not higher than at the seventh level.
-They play at the Stade Menez Paul, one tram stop further than Stade Brestois from the city.
+Fair to say they succeeded, because where Stade Brestois plays in Ligue 1, AS Brest plays in the seventh tier of French football.
+They play at the Stade Menez Paul, which is only one tram station further than the stadium of Stade Brestois.

 Tickets

 You can buy tickets at the official website of the club.
-But due to the low capacity of the stadium there's only a limited number of tickets available for every match.
+But given the stadium's capacity, there's only a limited number of tickets available for every match.
 So make sure to be fast, because especially against the top teams, the small Francis-Le Blé will be packed.

 How to get there